tikv/community/GOVERNANCE.md

 # TiKV Governance

  This document describes the governance rules of the TiKV project (organization).
-It is meant to be followed by all the repositories in the project and the TiKV project.
+It is meant to be followed by all the repositories under the TiKV organization.

 - [Code of Conduct](#code-of-conduct)
 - [Community groups and roles](#community-groups-and-roles)